JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 gives an efficient implementation of a DEQ without requiring any new tooling or packages, but can also outperform the fixed-point iteration approaches by taking multiple steps at a time.

 The following code block creates a DEQ model.
-The acute will notice that this code looks awfully similar to typical [Neural ODEs implemented in Julia](https://julialang.org/blog/2019/01/fluxdiffeq/).
+The acute reader will notice that this code looks awfully similar to typical [Neural ODEs implemented in Julia](https://julialang.org/blog/2019/01/fluxdiffeq/).
 Therefore, the DEQ implementation simply adds an extra steady state layer on top of the ODE function, and as long as we use the correct sensitivity corresponding to